kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 of the place this was before

 Before the concrete flowed
-Before this land was made featureless

-Before mountains were displaced by towers of purified stone
+and grew into towers of stone
-Before cycles were threatened
-by the pursuit of permanence
+Before this land was rid of green in the pursuit of permanence

 But it wasn't for not, this covering of the earth for now I have this box